NotQuiteAwake/smart-aircon/README.md

 - [x] Implementation of Temperature Visualisation
 - [x] Implementation of Dialogs for interaction
 - [x] Implementation of auto-search for the server (test incomplete)
+- [ ] Implementation of a Priority System for multiple users (in progress)
 - [ ] Implementation of a Tag System to describe user status
-- [ ] Implementation of a Priority System for multiple users
 - [ ] Raspberry Pi migration for the data collection code
 - [ ] UI rearrangement
 - [ ] Code rearrangement (OOP Optimization)